Welcome Center & Curiosity Shop

 Ken Dick, Evergreen Bowls.
 These one-of-a-kind wooden bowls are a true masterpiece and come in various shapes and sizes.
 Ken began working with wood when he was first introduced to the art form in high school.
 After graduation, he worked professionally as a carpenter for over 45 years.
 Upon retirement in 2020, he returned to his lathe and began turning bowls once again.
 Pine, cedar, and fir are some of his favorite wood to work with.

 Become a featured artist in the Welcome Center & Curiosity Shop.
 Our goal is to provide a platform for artists to share their work with the public and to support the local art community.
-Each quarter, we will select one to three artists to showcase their work by providing them a space to display their artwork in the Welcome Center.
+Each quarter, we will select artists to showcase their work by providing them a space to display their artwork in the Welcome Center.
 This will give the artist the opportunity to reach a wider audience and potentially sell their work to folks who visit the 577.

 In addition to supporting local artists, we also believe that featuring original artwork in the shop adds value for our visitors.
 Original art can add a unique and personal touch to any space, and we hope that you enjoy seeing the work of talented artists from Perrysburg and the greater Northwest Ohio & Southwest Michigan area.

-If you are an artist based in Northwest Ohio or Southeast Michigan and are interested in being featured in the Welcome Center & Curiosity Shop at 577, please contact Program Assistant Isabelle Tucker by email at email@example.com for more information.
+If you are an artist based in Northwest Ohio or Southeast Michigan and are interested in being featured in the Welcome Center & Curiosity Shop at 577, please contact Program Coordinator Isabelle Tucker by email at firstname.lastname@example.org for more information.

 We can’t wait to see the amazing art that our community has to offer.